Sydney Conservatorium Centenary Commission

 Photo credit Bridget Elliot – Concerto photos.

-Terra Obscura: Concerto for Saxophone (2014) was premiered on the 6th September, 2014 by the Sydney Conservatorium Modern Music Ensemble with Beaugeais as soloist, at the Sydney Conservatorium of Music.
+Terra Obscura: Concerto for Saxophone (2014) was premiered by the Sydney Conservatorium Modern Music Ensemble with Beaugeais as soloist, at the Sydney Conservatorium of Music.
 Terra Obscura was composed for the Conservatorium Centenary Commissioning Project, as part of the prize for winning the 2010 ISCM-IAMIC Young Composer Award.

 In the lead up to the Conservatorium’s 2015 Centenary celebration, this saxophone concerto is inspired by the excavation and rebuilding of the Sydney Conservatorium of Music, which was completed in 2001.
 The collection of artefacts and the variety of textural stone features discovered during the excavation process is represented by textural manipulation and obscured pitch elements.
 The unconventional position of the players enhances the sense of mystery and intrigue in the first movement.
 The saxophonist first appears from an upper balcony and the other members of the orchestra are heard softly in the distance, and are completely out of sight.
 The players begin to emerge from all corners of the hall, and with the soloist gradually walk through the audience, making their way to their place on stage.